 The divorce lawyers at Sachdev Legal Group, APC have litigated countless child custody battles.
 We know how to effectively communicate to the judge using facts, evidence, and our in-depth knowledge of California child custody laws.

 We also understand that your children are your priority, so we will make your child custody case ours.
 Our experienced child custody lawyers will do everything possible to minimize your stress and achieve a custody arrangement that suits you and your children.

 In San Diego, both parents generally have the right to be present and involved in their child’s life.
 This tends to be fairly straightforward when parents are married and/or involved in a committed relationship.
 Things can get complicated when parents get divorced.
 Child custody is very rarely split down the middle after a California divorce.

 The state of California believes that it’s generally best to keep children in “frequent and continuing contact with both parents” after a divorce.
 As a result, parents are encouraged to design custody arrangments that allow children to spend quality time with both parents.
 If parents are unable to agree on custody, courts will, generally speaking, try to find an arrangement that keeps kids connected to both parents.

 However, there is something that supersedes the state’s desire for “frequent and continuing contact.”
 The court will always do what it believes is in the “best interest of the child.”

-Custody decisions in California must reflect a situation that’s in the best interest of the children.
+Custody decisions in San Diego must reflect a situation that’s in the best interest of the children.
 Family courts will consider several factors, as expressed in California Family Code Section 3011, when determining what’s in a child’s best interest.
 These include:

 Courts will also consider the child’s age and health, ties to their school or community, or, in some cases, their own stated preference.
 Some children in San Diego County can have a say in how custody proceedings unfold.